mmaker/spfs/draft-orru-zkproof-sigma-protocols.md

 - `mult(scalar: Scalar)`, implements field multiplication
 - `random()`: outputs a random element
 - `serialize(scalars: [Scalar; N])`: serializes a list of scalars and returns their canonical representation of fixed length `Ns * N`.
+- `deserialize(buffer)`, attempts to map a byte array `buffer` of size `Ns * N` into `[Scalar; N]`, and fails if the input is not the valid canonical byte representation of an element of the group.
+This function can raise a `DeserializeError` if deserialization fails.

 Functions such as `add`, `equal`, and `scalar_mul` SHOULD be implemented using operator overloading whenever possible.